yevseym/cigna-assessment/README.md

 ## **Set Up**
 1. Clone the project in your machine
-2. Traverse to the project directory
+2. Switch to the project directory
-3. In the project directory run "npm install" in ypur terminal
+4. In the project directory run "npm install" in the terminal

 ## **Run the tests**
 1. Open New Terminal